Chandramukhi: India

 Chandramukhi grossed ₹8.4 million in 11 days in eight screens in Chennai.
 In the Santham screen of Sathyam Cinemas, around 22,000 tickets were sold for the first 10 days of its release.
 Chandramukhi grossed ₹30 million in Coimbatore, beating the ₹24.5 million record set there by Padayappa.
 Chandramukhi received ₹60 million as Minimum Guarantee (MG) from theatres in North Arcot, South Arcot and Chengalpattu districts collectively.
 It was also a hit in Kerala where it grossed ₹711,545 in four days, doing better than the Mohanlal starrer Chandrolsavam, which also released on 14 April 2005, but grossed ₹523,340 during the same period of time.

 The film's theatrical run lasted 890 days at Shanthi Theatre, beating the 62-year record set by the 1944 film Haridas, which ran for 784 days at the Broadway theatre, also in Chennai.
-According to Krishna Gopalan of Business Today, the film grossed 750 million (US$16.6 million in 2005) in its lifetime run.
 The New Indian Express estimates that it grossed ₹650 million (US$14.3 million in 2005).
 It was the longest running South Indian film, until surpassed by the Telugu film Magadheera (2009), which completed a theatrical run of 1000 days in April 2012.

 Overseas

 Chandramukhi was screened in Tokyo in October 2005 to packed houses.
 Chandramukhi completed a 100-day theatrical run in South Africa.
 It collectively earned ₹43 million in Malaysia, UAE and the US during the first month of its theatrical run.
-The film collected 62.78 million (US$1.4 million in 2005) in Malaysia; it was the only Indian film to feature in that country's top ten grossing films of the year.

 Accolades

-The awards for the film mainly went to Vadivelu and Jyothika for their performances.
-Rajinikanth won a Tamil Nadu State Film Awards for their roles.
 In an interview with The Hindu, Binny Krishnakumar said:

 Scientific accuracy

 In an August 2005 seminar on revisiting psychiatric disorders which centred around Chandramukhi and Anniyan, psychiatrist Asokan noted that there were many logical faults in both films; Vasu said he knew nothing about psychiatric disorders.
-Writing for PopMatters in 2014, Kumuthan Maderya criticised Vasu for confusing "spirit possession with Dissociative Identity Disorder, conflating both to create pop psychology" and "Ostensibly fusing modern science and demonology for the sake of intellectualism".
+Writing for PopMatters in 2014, Kumuthan Maderya criticised Vasu for confusing "spirit possession with Dissociative Identity Disorder, conflating both to create pop psychology" and "ostensibly fusing modern science and demonology for the sake of intellectualism".